tabbykatz/100-days-of-code/r1-log.md

 Today is the last day of my airbnb project, but I also got in time on #freeCodeCamp and refreshed my Vim knowledge at openvim.com
 ### day 5/99
 PLD for RESTful API.
 Some free code camp, not much.
+### day 6/99
+javascript with freeCodeCamp: I've played with it before but it's much more intuitive now that I have a strong C and python foundation.